 Supei Liu, Co-Founder, Vice President of Global Initiatives

 Supei is one of the founding members of Nomi Network, a non-profit that creates economic opportunities for survivors and women at risk of human trafficking, and has been instrumental to the growth, development, and flourishing of the organization.
 During her time with Nomi Network, Supei has launched field offices, implemented program activities, supervised product development, and identify job creation opportunities for the women that Nomi Network seeks to empower.
-Owing greatly to Supei’s efforts, Nomi Network has grown from its humble beginnings to a $12 million enterprise with operations in the United States, India, and Cambodia, which offer comprehensive vocational training and career pathway curriculums for survivors and at risk women.
+Owing greatly to Supei’s efforts, Nomi Network has grown from its humble beginnings to a multi-million enterprise with operations in the United States, India, and Cambodia, which offer comprehensive vocational training and career pathway curriculums for survivors and at risk women.

 Before coming to Nomi Network, Supei acquired decades of experience in the fashion industry.
 In 1997, she served as Production Coordinator for Spenser & Jeremy, Cable & Gauge.
 From 1997 until 2003, Supei was a Planner at Saks Fifth Avenue who launched Active and Yoga wear throughout the company’s franchises.
 From 2003 to 2006, Supei served as Delia’s Senior Merchandise Planner and benefitted the company enormously, boasting consecutive years of double digit sales growth and improving top generation by 5%.
 From there on, she moved to KH Studio Designs, taking over as director.
 During her time with KH Studio’s, Supei improved GM from 57 to 68%, implemented a tracking system, and built several new business relationships.
 Supei now employs those skills in the fight for justice, creating a more equitable world.

 Maria Dora Blackburn, Operations and Special Projects Manager